sushant822/sutdent_grade/README.md

     <li>Sklearn</li>

 The aim of this project is to build a model that would predict the grade a student might get based on certain features.

+We begin with importing the csv file into our jupyter notebook.